teracyhq/dev/docs/semantic_versioning.rst

 required.

-However, specific platforms (like Python, Java, Ruby, PHP, etc. ) has different way of managing and comparing versions provided by packaging tools.
-This documentation is used to use semantic version for Teracy's software more easily and consistently.
+However, specific platforms (like Python, Java, Ruby, PHP, etc. ) have different ways of managing and comparing versions provided by packaging tools.
+This documentation is used to have rules how to use semantic version for Teracy's software more easily and consistently.

 There are tons of different version schemas: http://en.wikipedia.org/wiki/Software_versioning.
-At Teracy, the ``Base`` semantic version system MUST be extend from http://semver.org/.
+At Teracy, the ``Base`` semantic version system MUST be extended from http://semver.org/.
 The current latest version: http://semver.org/spec/v2.0.0.html.

 Note: Never ever increase software version just for ``marketing``, please be **semantic**!